marcoaoteixeira/Nameless/README.md

 # Nameless

 This repository contains all code that I assume is useful in most of the cases where I need to build something.
-So, if you think that it could be useful for you, feel free to fork, clone, etc.
-Also, I tried to mention every person that I might get something from.
+So, if you think that it could be useful for you, feel free to fork, clone, etc. Also, I tried to mention every person that I got something from.
 If you find code that needs to be given the correct authorship, please, let me know.

 ## Starting